matheusamazonas/ttg_site/index.md

 ## Roadmap
 Although the first version of TTG is out, it's still under (casual) development.
 The following features are planned in the next versions:
-- Custom terrain heights: instead of evenly spacing the terraces between the terrain's lowest and highest points, allow custom heights to be chosen.
+- ~~Custom terrain heights: instead of evenly spacing the terraces between the terrain's lowest and highest points, allow custom heights to be chosen.~~ Implemented on version 1.1.0.
+- ~~Improve terrain detailing: use Perlin noise octaves to create more natural terrains.~~ Implemented on version 1.2.0.
 - Sphere as a basic shape: let's create completely terraced planets!
-- Improve terrain detailing: use Perlin noise octaves to create more natural terrains.
 - Real-time sculpting: instead of letting an algorithm generate the hills, let the user interactively sculpt them.
 - Outer walls: “close” the generated mesh so it looks like a model carved in wood, sitting on a desk.